nixworks/public/news/2011/05/1/README.md

 ##### IAEA
 ### [The International Atomic Energy Agency is sending a team to Japan this month to inspect the crippled Fukushima nuclear plants and will present its preliminary evaluation of the crisis in June.](/news/2011/05/1/the-international-atomic-energy-agency-is-sending-a-team-to-japan-this-month-to-inspect-the-crippled-fukushima-nuclear-plants-and-will-prese.md)
-_Context: IAEA, Fukushima I nuclear accidents, Japan_
+_Context: IAEA, Japan, Fukushima I nuclear accidents_

 ##### Flight Data Recorder
 ### [The Memory Unit of the Flight Data Recorder from Air France 447 is recovered from the bottom of the Atlantic Ocean, nearly two years after the jet crashed. ](/news/2011/05/1/the-memory-unit-of-the-flight-data-recorder-from-air-france-447-is-recovered-from-the-bottom-of-the-atlantic-ocean-nearly-two-years-after-t.md)
-_Context: Air France 447, Atlantic Ocean, Flight Data Recorder_
+_Context: Air France 447, Flight Data Recorder, Atlantic Ocean_

 ##### Indian Air Force
 ### [The Indian Air Force searches unsuccessfully for a helicopter containing Dorjee Khandu, the Chief Minister of Arunachal Pradesh state and four others. ](/news/2011/05/1/the-indian-air-force-searches-unsuccessfully-for-a-helicopter-containing-dorjee-khandu-the-chief-minister-of-arunachal-pradesh-state-and-fo.md)
-_Context: Chief Minister, Arunachal Pradesh, Dorjee Khandu, Indian Air Force, helicopter_
+_Context: Arunachal Pradesh, Indian Air Force, Dorjee Khandu, Chief Minister, helicopter_

 ##### Blog
 ### [Police investigate a blogger Teacher Wang for fraud after he predicts a magnitude-14 earthquake and 170m (560ft) high tsunami is to strike Taiwan on 11 May, toppling the Taipei 101 skyscraper and Presidential Office building.
 The prediction is removed from the internet. ](/news/2011/05/1/police-investigate-a-blogger-teacher-wang-for-fraud-after-he-predicts-a-magnitude-14-earthquake-and-170m-560ft-high-tsunami-is-to-strike-t.md)